geekosaurusR3x/WorkingStargateMk2Raspi/Readme.md

 Written by [Dan Clarke](https://github.com/danclarke).
 Dialing "address book", debug page, and other refinements added by [Jeremy Gustafson](https://github.com/jeremygustafson).

+Updated November 2021 for latest Raspberry Pi OS "Buster", python3, as well as a revised custom PCB to support a "wormhole" light strip.

 A note from Jeremy: my background is in software, not electrical engineering, so I've tried to clarify some of the directions I found confusing when I was first starting my build.
 Those who are more familiar with electronics may find some of what I've written to be tediously over-explained, but my goal was to take both Glitch's and Dan's amazing work and make it more accessible to people like me who may need just a little extra hand-holding along the way. (in my case, my Dad provided the hand-holding!)
 With that said, Dan's original warning still applies:

 **Warning:** Do not attempt this build if you don't have a rudimentary understanding of electronics and Linux.
 This build involves surface-mount soldering, updating of Python files, and basic configuration of Linux via command line.
 There is no GUI.